awsdocs/aws-systems-manager-user-guide/doc_source/security-iam-awsmanpol.md

 You can't attach `AWSSystemsManagerOpsDataSyncServiceRolePolicy` to your IAM entities\.
 This policy is attached to a service\-linked role that allows Systems Manager to perform actions on your behalf\.
 For more information, see [Using roles to create OpsData and OpsItems for Systems Manager Explorer: `AWSServiceRoleForSystemsManagerOpsDataSync`](using-service-linked-roles-service-action-3.md)\.

- `AWSSystemsManagerOpsDataSyncServiceRolePolicy` allows the [`AWSServiceRoleForSystemsManagerOpsDataSync`](using-service-linked-roles-service-action-3.md) service\-linked role to create and update OpsItems and OpsData from AWS Security Hub findings\.
+ `AWSSystemsManagerOpsDataSyncServiceRolePolicy` allows the [``](using-service-linked-roles-service-action-3.md) service\-linked role to create and update OpsItems and OpsData from AWS Security Hub findings\.

 **Permissions details**

-The `AWSServiceRoleForAmazonSSM` service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources \(`"Resource": "*"`\), except where indicated:
+The `AWSServiceRoleForSystemsManagerOpsDataSync` service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources \(`"Resource": "*"`\), except where indicated:
 + `ssm:GetOpsItem` \[1\]
 + `ssm:UpdateOpsItem` \[1\]
 + `ssm:CreateOpsItem`